Here is the text of a comment I contributed to a Guardian comment thread recently:

 Come on guys – it really is not complicated

-Verbal explicit consent: Yes Please / Come here and F**k me big boy / etc / etc
+Verbal explicit consent: Yes / Yes Please / Oh my god, take me upstaris / Come here and F**k me big boy / etc / etc

 All verbal or nonverbal explicit consent is invalidated if the individual is so intoxicated by drink or drugs, he/she is unable to make rational judgements.
-No consent can be given if the person is unconscious or asleep.
-How drunk is that? – if you are asking the question, then stop.
+No consent can be given if the person is unconscious or asleep, but the law also recognises it is possible to be conscious and interacting, but still too drunk (incapacitated) to give a valid consent.
+How drunk is that? – if you are asking the question, then STOP.

 A couple of notes: